go-bdd/gobdd/README.md

 Please join us on the `#go-bdd-library` channel on the [Gophers slack](https://gophers.slack.com/): You can get [an invite here](https://gophersinvite.herokuapp.com/).
 You can find updates about the progress on Twiter: [GoBdd](https://twitter.com/Go_BDD).

+You can support my work using [issuehunt](https://issuehunt.io/r/go-bdd) or by [buying me a coffee](https://www.buymeacoffee.com/bklimczak).